gear-foundation/dapps-staking/README.md

 <!-- Description starts here -->

-Stacking is an analogue of a bank deposit, receiving passive earnings due to simple storage of tokens.
+Staking is an analogue of a bank deposit, receiving passive earnings due to simple storage of tokens.
 The percentage of income may be different, it all depends on the term of the deposit.

 <!-- End of description -->